 I will tell you this, though – if the change is something you’ve wanted for a long time, if it’s often in the back of your mind, if you know in your heart that it would be really, really good for you – then it’s very likely that the answers to those questions are “yes, you should do it; no, it won’t be the same as last time; no, you’re not just setting yourself up for disappointment; and yes, it’s worth it.”

-And if you’ve decided to go for it, to make the healthy or positive change in your life, health, or marriage that you really want to make, then here are the two best things I can tell you:
+And if you’ve decided to go for it, to make the healthy or positive change in your life, health, or family that you really want to make, then here are the two best things I can tell you:

 - Feeling uncertain and afraid is completely normal.